Puerto Rico has just voted once again for statehood, with almost 57% (56.82%) choosing statehood over independence or free association.

 - The security of the United States is affected by Puerto Rico’s status.

-- The economy of Puerto Rico would benefit.
+- The economy of Puerto Rico would gain stability and benefit overall.

 - A stronger economy in Puerto Rico would benefit the United States.

-- Puerto Ricans are leaving Puerto Rico for the mainland, where they have the right to vote.
+- Puerto Ricans are leaving Puerto Rico for the mainland, where they have the right to vote and often leave at least a little bit of their Puerto Rican culture behind.

 - Both parties claimed to support the self-determination of Puerto Rico during the election campaigns.

 Now it is up to Congress.
 Historically, every U.S. territory that has applied for statehood has been admitted to the Union.
-Puerto Rico should not be different.
+Will Puerto Rico be different?